Updated January 2023

 If someone you know has stopped caring about consequences and seems stuck in a cycle of destructive behaviours, they are not simply irresponsible.
 They are likely suffering from poor mental health.

 In many cases, substance abuse and other forms of mental illness go hand in hand.

 According to the National Institute of Mental Health, in 2014, 7.9 million adult Americans had both a substance use disorder and another mental illness (known as comorbidity or a concurrent disorder).

 And in Canada, 282,000 people experience substance abuse and mental health issues concurrently in any given year.

 People suffering from depression and anxiety often self-medicate with alcohol and drugs.
 However, reliance on substances typically worsens feelings of worthlessness and stress, initiating a cycle of abuse and deteriorating mental health.

-Are you interested in learning more about mental health training and assessment tools?
+Are you interested in learning more about mental health disorders, assessment, and treatment?

-Explore the Community Mental Health Certificate offered by Kompass Professional Development.
+Explore the Community Mental Health & Addictions certificate offered by Kompass Professional Development.

 This training is ideal for anyone who works in a community-serving role, including health care, education, law enforcement, and social services.